hyungmogu/ctci/README.md

 ## Work Summary

+### November 18th, 2019
+1. Completed' lessons 12/12 of "Week 1: Linear Algebra Review" for Coursera's Machine Learning
+2. Finished Week 1 of Coursera's Machine Learning

 ### November 17th, 2019
-2. Completed lessons 14/14 of "Week 1: Linear Regression with One Variable" for Coursera's Machine Learning
+1. Completed lessons 14/14 of "Week 1: Linear Regression with One Variable" for Coursera's Machine Learning
-6. Completed' lessons 9/12 of "Week 1: Linear Algebra Review" for Coursera's Machine Learning
+2. Completed' lessons 8/12 of "Week 1: Linear Algebra Review" for Coursera's Machine Learning
 ### November 16th, 2019
 1. Completed lessons 11/11 of "Week 1: Introduction" for Coursera's Machine Learning
 2. Completed lessons 10/14 of "Week 1: Linear Regression with One Variable" for Coursera's Machine Learning